Cross-Country: Southern Tier

-TO JOIN: Register on-line or call us at 800-247-1444 to make your nonrefundable registration deposit of $300.
-The first payment of $2,000 is due October 1, 2017 and is nonrefundable and nontransferable.
-The second payment of $3000 is due December 1, 2017.
-The balance of the trip fee is due January 15, 2018.
+TO JOIN: Register online to make your nonrefundable registration deposit of $300.
+The first payment of $2000 is due Oct.
+1, 2023 and is nonrefundable and nontransferable.
+The second payment of $4000 is due Nov.
+1, 2023.
+The balance of the trip fee is due Dec.
+15, 2023.
 Save 2% if you make your payments by check.

-DISCOUNTS: Sign up for any shorter, domestic WomanTours trip in 2018 when you register for the 2018 Southern Tier tour and receive a 10% discount on the shorter tour.
+DISCOUNTS: Sign up for any shorter, domestic WomanTours trip in 2024 when you register for the 2024 Southern Tier tour and receive a 10% discount on the shorter tour.
 Make your payments by check and save 2%.

 CANCELLATION & REFUNDS: The $300 registration fee is nonrefundable and nontransferable.
-The first payment of $2,000 due October 1, 2017 is also nonrefundable and nontransferable.
-If you cancel after you’ve made your second payment but prior to January 15, 2018 then $2500 is refundable.
-The remainder of your payments is nonrefundable and nontransferable.
+The first payment of $2,000 due Oct.
+1, 2023 is also nonrefundable and nontransferable.
+The second payment of $4000 is due Nov.
+1, 2023.
+The balance is due Dec.
+15, 2023.
+If you cancel after you’ve made your second payment but prior to Dec.
+15, 2023 then $2000 is refundable.
+After that time, the remainder of your payments and the balance is nonrefundable and nontransferable.